Family Encyclopedia >> Home & Garden

 1. Hand wash tights

-For washing, add a few drops of Marseille soap and white vinegar.
+Add a few drops of Marseille soap and white vinegar.
+These gently clean and reinforce the fibers without harm.

 2. Gently wring out the pantyhose